 Not being organized with current shipping data makes it impracticable to do a real apple to apple correlation between yearly rate changes or carriers.
 Data and rate quantification are crucial if your UPS spend is higher than it should be.

 Carriers know that shippers are mostly in the dark; they know comparing rates with competitor rates is difficult.
 For instance, compare the overall structure of a FedEx and UPS agreement.
 Many times the overall structure of a UPS contract is entirely different.
 Alternatively, the carrier sends the shipper addendum after addendum to an existing agreement.
 With all of this taken into consideration, consider bringing on an expert like Refund Retriever to organize your agreement data and requirements.
 Level the playing field.

 Misunderstanding your own business requirements

-If you do not measure shipment volumes by service, spend, and zone, it’s challenging to compose a clear view of your business for another carrier proposal.
-Many shipment specific details go into pricing.
-This includes particular services types, package properties, accessorial, and other surcharge requirements.
+If you do not measure shipment volumes by service, spend, and zone, composing a clear view of your business for another carrier proposal is challenging.
+Many shipment-specific details go into pricing.
+This includes particular service types, package properties, accessorial, and other surcharge requirements.

 Lack of employee education

 How often does your company refresh employees that make the final decision on what carrier or service to use for an order?
 Recently we uncovered over$10,000 worth of additional service charges for one client.
 Upon questioning the logistics director for the usage of the service, his answer was honest but unsurprising.
 He stated that the shipping department had not been told to fix it.